 Are you eligible for a rebate?

 You may be eligible for a rebate under the Helping Children With Autism Funding if your child is referred by a paediatrician or psychiatrist and the assessment is performed before the child’s 13th birthday.

 Psychology Melbourne takes referrals for autism and related conditions from 18 months of age through to adulthood.

-Our clinical psychologists have more than 10 years' experience working with children on the autism spectrum and providing comprehensive assessment for young children, including toddlers.
+Our clinical psychologists have more than 10 years' experience working with children and providing comprehensive assessment for young children, including toddlers.